-The Institute of Neuroscience and Medicine - Structural and Functional Organisation of the Human Brain (INM-1), headed by Katrin AMUNTS, is developing a 3D model of the human brain, which considers cortical architecture, connectivity, genetics and function - known as the JuBrain.
+Institute of Neuroscience and Medicine - Structural and Functional Organisation of the Human Brain the JuBrain.
 To reach this goal, researchers collaborate closely with the Jülich Supercomputing Centre and the Virtual Reality Group at RWTH Aachen University.
 The Institute is currently developing a multimodal Human Brain Atlas that integrates data on cellular and molecular architecture, connectivity, and brain function.
 It hosts fully equipped labs for histological processing and receptor autoradiography of entire human brains.
 INM-1 has developed state-of-the-art and unique post mortem brain characterisation methods for quantitative cyto and receptor architecture, 3D-reconstruction, atlasing and visualisation.
 During the last few years, methods of high performance computing and Big Data analytics have been integrated in the portfolio.
 The Institute has approximately 90 researchers, technicians and doctoral students.
 Current collaborations include an NIH project with UCLA, a GIF project with the University of Tel Aviv, and projects with the Department of Psychology, at Stanford University, and the Ahmanson Brain Imaging and Neurology Centre, UCLA.